 If you’re scrolling Instagram and see a perfectly polished influencer promoting something, check if they’re real.
 Not because AI influencers are bad, but because you deserve to know what you’re looking at.

 And if they are AI?
 Enjoy the content for what it is.
-Digital art.
-Creative fiction.
-CGI for your feed.
+Digital art and creative fiction for your feed.

 Just like you enjoy Avatar without demanding that blue aliens exist in real life.